davidelan/todo-list/README.md

 ## Structure

 The final database schema is the representation of the two database models that were later implemented.
 As you can see from the image there are more fields than what were used in the project.
 This is becasue I started with the idea of having multiple TODO Lists which each could contain multiple taks.
-I would have liked to also show the user for both categories hte date of creation and update.
+I would have liked to also show the user for both categories the date of creation and update.
 Unfortunately I realized near the submission deadline that I would not have time to implement all the ideas and I had to revert to the simplest version.
 It is my intention to proceed with the above implementation when the course has ended.

 ![Final Database Schema](documentation/images/erd_todo_list.jpg)<br>